Ercenk/ContosoAMPBasic/README.md

 by adding /landingpage to the end, and set the webhook URL by adding /webhook to the end of the base URL of the web application.

+Also create test plans, with $0 cost, so you do not charge yourself when testing.
+Please remember to add a list of users as authorized preview users on the "Preview" tab.

 ### Creating and configuring a SendGrid account

 Follow the steps in the